jjmcdermott/Recompute/README.md

 A web application for recomputating your projects and experiments.
 See [recomputation.org](http://www.recomputation.org/) for more information.

+## What is recomputation?

+Recomputation is the idea that "If we can compute your experiment now, anyone can recompute it 20 years from now".
+Recompute means to build and run a piece of software.

 ## Running the server

 - `$ python run.py --port=[port]`